kartua/readme/README.md

  - LSTMstock.ipynb: file that we use to create RNN model to predict stock price from $AAL_clean.xlsx
 ## How to use our project
 #### EDA
 Exploratory data analysis can be found in EDA.ipynb file.
-This file use ABL.csv, contry.csv and tweets.csv as datasets for the analysis
+This file uses ABL.csv, contry.csv and tweets.csv as datasets for the analysis
 ### Project implementation
 #### 1. Creating sentiment score and stock price dataset
 Use Preprocessing.ipynb to create a dataset that contains sentiment score of each data and related stock price of that day.
 The procedure of this file is following